Parenting around the world with sophia cook

-Location: South London, UK – Life in My Shoes with Sophia Cook discussing Tinder, culture, food, life learnings and having two kids under one.
+We interview Sophia Cook on Tinder, culture, food, life learnings and having two kids under one in South London.

 I live with my husband Simon (Cookie), our two children and our dog Sausage.
 My son is 22 months old, and my daughter is 10 months old.
 They’re born on the exact same day one year apart, so for a brief moment I had two children under one.